Ontario Highway 427: Arterial extension and widening (2008–2021)

 A section of Highway 427 between Campus Road-Fasken Drive and Highway 7 was expanded to four lanes in each direction.

 This project included the installation of high-mast lighting, median barriers, and the addition of high-occupancy toll lanes (HOT) in both directions, and was completed in 2021 in conjunction with the Vaughan Extension (see below).
 One of the challenges during this project was widening the Highway 427 bridges crossing Highway 407 ETR, with the solution being steel box girders added on either side of the existing post-tensioned concrete structures, as opposed to the conventional bridge widening practice of the expansion using a similar construction to the original bridge since post-tensioned concrete additions require falsework which in turn would close down Highway 407 ETR lanes for extended periods.
-The completed HOT lanes strech from south of Highway 409 to north of Rutherford Road.
+The completed HOT lanes stretch from south of Highway 409 to north of Rutherford Road.
 In conjunction with the widening work, and in anticipation of the opening of the extension north of Highway 7, exit numbers were added (still ongoing as of late 2021), starting with the northern sections of the highway.